nuertey/Cplusplus20-Embedded_ASIOProject/README.md

         // All operations to occur on ALL the socket connections will
         // occur asynchronously but in the same worker thread context
-        // and on the same Boost.Asio io_context.
+        // and on the same ASIO io_context.
 Asynchronicity will
         // guarantee us the fastest most nimble response. i.e. realtime. m_TheCustomerSensors[i].m_pConnectionSocket = std::make_unique<tcp::socket>(Common::g_DispatcherIOContext);